web-deps/odom/docs/components.md

 ## Introduction

-Acom is a component based framework.
+Odom is a component based framework.
 Components put content, presentation and behavior in the same place.
-In Acom, components are created using [`createComponent`](api/create-component/create-component.md), one of the named exports.
+In Odom, components are created using [`createComponent`](api/create-component/create-component.md), one of the named exports.
 The method has an alias `$create`.
 You can build a component at once using `createComponent`, or you can only create an instance of [`Component`](api/component/component.md) first then transform the component bit by bit using the [API](api/component/component.md#api).

 ## Local Components